 If you were disappointed at not getting a bigger tax refund this year, it’s never too soon to consider your tax planning efforts for next year.
 Here are some tips for pumping up your refund or minimizing the odds of owing money for the 2021 tax year:

 - Contribute to a health savings account (HSA) if you have a high-deductible health plan, since those contributions lower your taxable income.

 - Use the IRS EITC Assistant tool to determine whether you’re eligible for the Earned Income Credit.

 - Harvest losses in your taxable investment account to offset any taxable capital gains.

-Keep in mind that the changes enacted under tax reform are only effective through 2025.
+Keep in mind that the changes enacted under tax reform are only effective through 2025 (as of now).
 It’s a good idea to revisit your tax strategy each year to make sure you’re always getting the biggest refund possible.